nchaigne/dhcperfcli/README.md

 `Max-Duration` | Limit duration (seconds) for starting new sessions from this input item (relative to the time it started being used).<br>If a global limit is set (option `-L`), then the earliest limit applies.
 `Max-Use` | Maximum number of sessions that can be initialized from this input item.
 (Same as option `-c` for this input item only.)
 `DHCP-Encoded-Data` | DHCP pre-encoded data.
 Refer to related section for details.
-`DHCP-Authorized-Server` | Authorized server.
-Only allow replies from this server.<br>Same as option `-a`, but for this input item only.<br>Can be provided multiple times, to authorize a list of servers.
+`DHCP-Authorized-Server` * | Authorized servers.
+Only allow replies from one of these.<br>Same as option `-a`, but for this input item only.<br>Can be provided multiple times, to authorize a list of servers.
 `DHCP-Workflow-Type` | Workflow type: `DORA` (Discover, Offer, Request, Ack), `Dora-Decline` (DORA followed by Decline), `Dora-Release` (DORA followed by Release).<br>Takes precedence over `<command>` argument.
 Ignored if `DHCP-Message-Type` is provided.

 Input items can be used more than once with option `-c`.
 All input items are used in the order in which they are provided.
 If they are reused this will also be in the same sequential order.